mcanoy/ocp-examples/codeready-workspaces/stacks/README.md

 The tech stack included in this stack is NPM, Ansible, Mongo DB and the OC client.

-For reference the do500-stack.yml and Dockerfile ileis are included in this repo
+For reference the do500-stack.yml and Dockerfile files are included in this repo

 ## Workspace